bluemoon0011/OSU_CSE5243/README.md

 # Project 3/Locality Sensitive Hashing
 ## Description
-The objective in this problem is to evaluate the ecacy and eciency of min-wise hashing for document similarity.
+The objective in this problem is to evaluate the effcacy and effciency of min-wise hashing for document similarity.
 You will use the Sentiment Labelled Sentence Data Set (i.e., what you used in the previous two programming as-signments).
 I begin with the feature vector you created in Assignment1 (feel free to adapt or develop alternatives if you wish to start from scratch).
 For example some of you used n-grams or 3-word shingles in your feature vector(results on these may yield better results as we discussed in the lecture).

 ## Dataset